Major professional sports leagues in the United States and Canada: Player development

 All of the major North American professional sports leagues use a draft system to assign prospective players to teams.
 The NFL, NHL and NBA all use their respective drafts to ensure a certain measure of parity between franchises, so that teams with losing records pick early in the draft, while the league champions pick last in each round.
 (In the NFL, the relationship is directly linear, so that the worst team always gets the first overall pick; MLB, the NHL and the NBA, in efforts to thwart tanking, use a draft lottery to determine the early draft order.)

 Three of the top four major leagues possess sophisticated player development systems.

 The vast majority of MLB players are developed through the minor league baseball system.
 Prospective players generally are drafted, and are then assigned to the appropriate minor league level for development.
-With the growth of college baseball, more players opt to play at the collegiate level and delay entry into the MLB draft; college baseball players with professional aspirations will usually also play collegiate summer baseball to gain experience and exposure while maintaining their college eligibility.
+With the growth of college baseball, more players opt to play at the collegiate level and delay entry into the MLB draft; (Note: Players from the U.S. and its territories, plus Canada, are automatically eligible for the MLB draft upon high school graduation.
+A player who enrolls in a four-year postsecondary institution becomes ineligible for the draft for three years or until turning 21, whichever is sooner.
+Players who enroll in two-year institutions (such as US community or junior colleges and Canadian colleges, including CEGEP in Quebec) remain draft-eligible.) college baseball players with professional aspirations will usually also play collegiate summer baseball to gain experience and exposure while maintaining their college eligibility.
 Individual teams' large scouting staffs have given way to smaller staffs and subscriptions to commercial player scouting services.
 Entering the majors directly from high school or college is rare, and most of the few that have were quickly reassigned to the minors.
 MLB clubs also sign many players from Latin American countries, and have also recruited many players from the Japanese leagues.

 Most of the NBA's talent comes from college and high school basketball, although minimum age rules have ended the NBA's practice of drafting players directly from high school beginning in 2006.
 The NBA's developmental league, now known as the G League, was implemented in 2001 by the NBA to perform the role of a farm system in helping with player development and market reach, but NBA teams more frequently recruit talent from overseas professional leagues, mostly in Europe with a few players being recruited from leagues in Latin America, China, and Australia.
 Prior to the development of the G League, the Continental Basketball Association had served as a minor league to the NBA.